Frequently Asked Questions - Travel

 - When traveling out-of-country, what amount may be reimbursed for meals and incidental

 Out-of-country meals are reimbursed at actual expenses with receipts.
 If no receipts are provided, the maximum rate will be the maximum CONUS rate for out-of-state travel.
+Regardless of the method utilized, the maximum reimbursable daily per diem rate is the highest CONUS rate for out-of-state travel.
 Employees/travelers should use one method or the other, the reimbursement method should not be mixed.
 Refer to MTSU Travel Policy for Standard Out-of-Country Rates.

 - Can money be wired to foreign vendors for making deposits on travel arrangements?